 VPNgate Review & Test 2019 - Free, but not worth the risk

 Located in the National University of Tsukuba (Japan), VPN-Gate is an academic research project designed to study the distribution of public VPN relay servers globally.
-Having begun their operations in 2013, they claim their service can break through most firewalls and have more advantages than traditional VPN providers.
-So, if they’re not a bog standard VPN provider, what attributes do they have that make them distinct from the rest?
+Having begun their operations in 2013, they claim their service can break through most firewalls and have more advantages than traditional VPN providers like NordVPN.
+So, if they’re not a bog-standard VPN provider, what attributes do they have that make them distinct from the rest?

 First, they are kept alive by volunteers rather than relying on paid users.
 Volunteers are not only located in Tsukuba but internet users around the world who host their own relay server by supplying their ISP bandwidth and CPU power.
 Other users around the world can then connect to one of these IP addresses to access the web and benefit from all the positive functions that a VPN can offer: unblock restricted content, surf anonymously and maintain privacy.
 Volunteers come and go on a frequent basis, so the range of IP addresses change regularly which has the advantage of offering users a wider range of servers based in various locations around the globe.

 Unblocking restricted content in your geographical area is another incentive with VPN-Gate.

 Firewalls are known to purposefully blacklist a whole range of IP addresses in an attempt to thwart users accessing certain content but with VPN-Gate’s continually changing pool of servers to choose from and dynamic (frequently changing) IP addresses, this could be particularly useful tool to burst through most firewalls.
 Many commercial VPN services provide static IP addresses and often have a limited amount of servers which can hinder the ability to burst through Firewalls, so VPN-Gate may very well live up to their claim of being to able to overcome this obstacle.